oskariorg/oskari-docs/md/documentation/core-concepts/oskari-application.md

 }
 ```

-## 2. Main Map with Framework Bundles
+### 2. Main Map with Framework Bundles

-This player JSON:
+This JSON:

-loads any required Oskari Map framework bundles and Oskari core files from sources
+* loads any required Oskari Map framework bundles and Oskari core files from sources
-loads main map bundle for this application
+* loads main map bundle for this application
-instantiates and starts main map bundle which creates and initialises the map for the framework
+* instantiates and starts main map bundle which creates and initialises the map for the framework
-After this the application is ready to support any map operations, add/remove layers of various kinds etc. The dependencies here can be altered to fit your needs.
-For example if you don't need WFS or WMTS support you can remove "mapwfs" and "mapwmts" from the imports.
+* After this the application is ready to support any map operations, add/remove layers of various kinds etc. The dependencies here can be altered to fit your needs.
+For example if you don't need WFS or WMTS support you can remove `mapwfs` and `mapwmts` from the imports.

 ```json
 {